xinyashanportfolio/Mochi_chat/README.md

 Thanks for checking it out!
 Let's spread pastel cheer and build more cute, interactive web experiences together! 💖🐩

-Possible future updates -> A interactive text adventure style game featuring Mochi and You as the main character
+Possible future updates ->
+A interactive text adventure style game featuring Mochi and You as the main character A sassier Mochi.
+Whatever you say there's going to be a good comeback!